 Best Shrimp to Use

 I’ve made this recipe with every type of shrimp.
 Fresh, frozen, and fully cooked.
 If you’re really looking for quick and easy, buy pre-cooked, peeled, and deveined cooked shrimp.
-Fresh shrimp is usually juicier and taste fresher, mainly because they aren’t being cooked twice.
+Fresh shrimp is usually juicier and tastes fresher, mainly because they aren’t being cooked twice.
 Whatever you do, make sure frozen shrimp are completely thawed, and patted dry before adding pesto.

-Grilling Pesto Shrimp Skewers
+Tips for Grilling Shrimp Skewers

-ALWAYS soak your wooden skewers in water for at least 20 minutes before skewing and grilling the shrimp.
+Always soak your wooden skewers in water for at least 20 minutes before skewing and grilling the shrimp.
 This is important and prevents the wood from burning on the grill.
 Raw shrimp cook on the grill very fast, about 2 minutes per side on medium heat.
 Make sure the grill is preheated and scraped clean before grilling.